caileymm/rsvportal/README.md

-RSVPortal is currently being designed...
-It aims to be a centeralized platform for UCSD events!
+RSVPortal is a web application that aims to be a centeralized platform for UCSD events!
+UCSD students can post and discover events, from club meetups to study sessions.
 Access RSVPortal here: https://caileymm.github.io/rsvportal/.
+RSVPortal is currently being designed (!).